kylebrandt/tempExprDoc/expr.md

 - If one variable is a number, and the other variable is a time series, then the operation between the value of each point in the time series and the number is performed.
 - If both `$A` and `$B` are time series data, then the operation between each value in the two series is performed for each time stamp that exists in both `$A` and `$B`.
 The Resample operation can be used to line up time stamps.
 (Note: in the future, we plan to add options to the Math operation for different behaviors).

-Additionally, since expressions work with multiple series or numbers represented by a single variable, binary operations also perform a Union between the two variables.
+Additionally, since expressions work with multiple series or numbers represented by a single variable, binary operations also perform a union (join) between the two variables.
 This is done based on the identifying labels associated with each individual series or number.
+So if you have numbers with labels like `{host=web01}` in `$A` and another number in `$B` with the same labels then the operation is performed between those two items within each variable, and the result will share the same labels.
+The rules for the behavior of this union are as follows:

+- An item with no labels will join to anything
+- If both `$A` and `$B` each contain only one item (one series, or one number), they will join.
+- If labels are exact math they will join.
+- If labels are a subset of the other, for example and item in `$A` is labeled `{host=A,dc=MIA}` and and item in `$B` is labeled `{host=A}` they will join.
+- Currently, if within a variable such as `$A` there are different tag _keys_ for each item, the join behavior is undefined.